node-red/node-red-docker/README.md

 by default, and then

     "scripts"      : {
-        "start": "node node_modules/node-red/red.js -u ./ flow.json"
+        "start": "node node_modules/node-red/red.js flow.json"
     },

 This is the command that starts Node-RED when the container is run.
-The `-u ./` parameter points to `/usr/src/app/` in the container which is where we also install Node-RED... see below.

 ####Dockerfile

 The existing Dockerfile is very simple

         FROM node:0.10-onbuild
-        VOLUME /usr/src/app/.node-red
+        VOLUME /root/.node-red
         EXPOSE 1880

 What this does is use the "on-build" version of node.js v0.10.* - this then reads the co-located package.json file (see above) - and installs whatever is defined there...

-It then exposes the *.node-red* directory to the be mounted externally so we can save flows and other npms installed after the build.
+It then exposes the `/root/.node-red` directory to the be mounted externally so we can save flows and other npms installed after the build.

 Finally it exposes the default Node-RED port 1880 to be available externally.

-**Note** : This also copies any files in the same directory as the Dockerfile to the /usr/src/app directory in the container... this means you can also add other flows files or node_modules or pre-configured libraries - or indeed overwrite the `node_modules/node-red/settings.js` file if you wish.
+**Note** : This also copies any files in the same directory as the Dockerfile to the /usr/src/app directory in the container... this means you can also add other node_modules or pre-configured libraries - or indeed overwrite the `node_modules/node-red/settings.js` file if you wish.

 To build your image then run

-        $ docker build -t nodered .
+        $ docker build -t customnodered .

 and run with

-        $ docker run -it -p 1880:1880 --name mynodered nodered
+        $ docker run -it -p 1880:1880 --name yournodered customnodered